- View Source--- In ptrad@..., Debashis Sinha <deb@d...> wrote:

 be, i expect more deep structure audio components to be

-> > traditions give a bound.'
+> > traditions give a bound.'here is another analogy. the different traditions that

 > i disagree. traditions can also give a starting point.